 What do the results tell you to do next?

 Pivot ↪️ Going in a fundamentally new direction?
 Learn more.Pursue ✅ Are you more certain about the desirability of your idea?Stop ❌ Is there is no long-term product potential?
 Write down your personal learnings and move on to the next idea.

 Download the canvas for free

 You can download and use the MVP Experiment Canvas for free and start validating your business idea with a Minimum Viable Product today.

 Fill out the form to receive a link to download the canvas in different file formats (PNG, PDF, Google Sheets, Excel and Numbers).

 Afterwards click here to read the extensive how-to guide.

 Hi! 👋 I'm Bram Kanstein.
 Building useful things for people in the early stages of their ideas is what I love to do.

 It all started with Startup Stash, a curated directory of 400 resources and tools for startups that to date has helped 1.000.000+ entrepreneurs from around the world.

 This website is built and automated without code, to demonstrate you don't need coding skills to execute on your idea.
-Not so coincidentally, that's also what I'm teaching in my course No-Code MVP, where this canvas is the main framework I use.
+Not so coincidentally, that's also what I'm teaching in my course No-Code MVP, where this canvas is the main framework we use.